Iranaphor/WeedManagement/README.md

 ---
-## Known Flaws
+## Known System-Design Flaws

 **Flaw:**
 The Sprayer Robot takes no penalty for driving over the crops to spray.
 **Possible soluition:**
 Restructure Hunter to drive down the centre of the row, drifting side to side to reach the targets.
+**Files Affected:**
+`scripts/hunter.py`

 **Flaw:**
 Lack of elegent management for Robot Locations.
 **Possible soluition:**
 Model the field as a topological map, and manage the robots using an system to lock edges in use, define a series of one-way systems, and setup a give-way policy for edge merging.
+**Files Affected:**
+`scripts/navigator.py`
+`scripts/hunter.py`

+**Flaw:**
+Translation issue between taking image, processing image and converting using tf.
+**Possible soluition:**
+The system currently makes use of the TransformPose function to move between the CameraFrame and the MapFrame.
+This can be replaced with use of `lookupTransform('map', 'robot_frame', t)`.
+The only element missing is a method to transform the pose along the same translation.
+**Files Affected:**
+`scripts/image_processing/camera_transformations.py`

 ---